 There’s more to the Netherlands than just Amsterdam, but Amsterdam is the beating heart of the country and the draw for most visitors.
 While exploring the rest of this tiny, water-logged place is rewarding (with windmills, tulips and more), it’s Amsterdam that is the most memorable.
 Whether you’re stuffing yourself with sugary stroopwafels on the street, riding a bike by the canal alongside dozens of locals, taste-testing Belgian beverages or partying all night long, your experience in Amsterdam will be, above all, fun.
 Don’t come here to relax; come here to stay up late, meet new people, immerse yourself in the culture and throw caution to the wind.

-In addition to a fabulous array of indie shops, cafes, nightlife venues, and restaurants, Amsterdam is a cultural hotspot.
-In museums alone, it’s rich, with the fabulous Rembrandts and Vermeers in the Rijksmuseum, the biggest collection of van Gogh paintings in the world at the Van Gogh Museum, and a branch of Russia’s Hermitage Museum that brings some of its treasures to Europe in blockbuster exhibits.
+In addition to a fabulous array of indie shops, cafes, nightlife venues and restaurants, Amsterdam is a cultural hotspot.
+In museums alone it’s rich: the fabulous Rembrandts and Vermeers in the Rijksmuseum, the biggest collection of van Gogh paintings in the world at the Van Gogh Museum, and a branch of Russia’s Hermitage Museum that brings some of its treasures to Europe in blockbuster exhibits.

-Happily for travelers, the Dutch speak excellent English, and there’s no expectation that you’ll understand the local language.
+Happily for travellers, the Dutch speak excellent English, and there’s no expectation that you’ll understand the local language.